CNN-News18: Others

-Notable events
+Controversies

 Commonwealth Games Contract

-On 5 August 2011 Comptroller and Auditor General of India's report on XIX Commonwealth Games was tabled in Parliament of India.
+On 5 August 2011 Comptroller and Auditor General of India's report on 2010 Commonwealth Games was tabled in Parliament of India.
 In section 14.4.2 of the report, CAG alleged that while awarding contracts worth Rs 37.8 million for production & broadcasting of commercials for promoting CWG-2010 to CNN-IBN & NDTV, the Commonwealth Games Organising Committee followed an arbitrary approach.
 Proposals were considered in an ad hoc manner, as and when a proposal was received; no form of competitive tendering was adopted.
 The CAG further said in its report that, "We had no assurance about the competitiveness of the rates quoted by these channels and the need and usefulness of these proposals.
 From March 2010 to June 2010, the entire pre-games publicity and sponsorship publicity was done only on NDTV & CNN-IBN."

 Fake Twitter comments

 A controversy about some fake Twitter comments that ran on the screen during a news show raised questions about the reliability of instant feedback from viewers, which was criticised.
-The officials later apologised saying that the source of viewer comment was wrongly stated as Twitter.
+The officials later apologised, saying that the source of viewer comments was wrongly stated as Twitter.

 Fake live debate

-In November 2012, on its prime time show Face The Nation, the channel broadcast a pre-recorded and edited interview of Sri Sri Ravi Shankar as a live television debate.
+In November 2012, on its prime time show Face The Nation, the channel broadcast a pre-recorded and edited interview of Ravi Shankar, falsely presenting it as a live television debate.
 The show was hosted by the deputy editor of the channel, Sagarika Ghose, the wife of the channel's editor, Rajdeep Sardesai.
 On public outcry, the anchor issued a public apology on Twitter, web and TV.
 The episode has not been hosted on the show's homepage.

-Crew firings

-In August 2013, TV18 fired nearly 400 people from their various offices including CNN-IBN as a part of restructuring.
-The company declined to further comment on the issue.